toffee-makes-things/lickable-github/README.md

 ## How To Install

 ### Github.com
-First if you haven't already, install Stylus
+* First if you haven't already, install Stylus
+* Set Your GitHub to Light Mode, this does not work on dark

-Then Install The User Style From https://userstyles.world/style/15488/lickable-github-wip
+* Then Install The User Style From https://userstyles.world/style/15488/lickable-github-wip

 ### Github Enterprise Server
 TBD